Blockstream/greenlight/docs/src/reference/client-libraries.md

 ## Platforms and Architectures

-Currently our CI builds prebuilt bindings for Javascript and Python for the following platform and architecture combinations:
+Currently our CI builds prebuilt bindings for Python for the following platform and architecture combinations:

 | OS      | Architecture   |
 |---------|----------------|